mmazab/LifeQA/README.md

 This repo contains the code for the LifeQA project.

 Use Python 3.6 and Conda.
+Install the dependencies in `environment.yaml`, also: torch, torchvision and tqdm.

 ## Data